JuanX-G/ChaosPlex-the-Optiplex-Computer-Cluster/docs/hardware.md

 The machine runs rocky linux and serves as the DHCP server, iPXE image serving server, and the head-node for Slurm

 ## Switch
-Of course, such a setup need a network switch, I decided to go for something cheap as the NICs on the OptiPlexes can only do 1Gb anyways, I settled on a used D-Link DGS-1210
+For the network switch, I decided to go for something cheap as the NICs on the OptiPlexes can only do 1Gb anyways, I settled on a used D-Link DGS-1210
-On the switch I enabled jumbo-frames for the bit of added performance as well a disabling most reliability features to reduce over head.
+On the switch I enabled jumbo-frames for the bit of added performance as well a disabling most reliability features to reduce overhead.

 ### Tradeoffs
-Using only 1Gb is one of the biggest limiations of this setup, while currently the communication overhead is acceptable Adding more than ~8 machines will lead to noticable thrashing; so without some hacky solutions, such as directing memory access MPI peering, it will be hard to scale.
+Using only 1Gb connections is one of the biggest limiations of this setup, while currently the communication overhead is acceptable Adding more than ~8 machines will lead to noticable thrashing; so without some hacky solutions, such as directing memory access MPI peering, it will be hard to scale.
 Leaving the only simple upgrade path to be buying new NICs; however, that will be around double the whole budget so far.
 With the performace being satisfactory, I am not expecting to add more nodes anytime soon.